-Strawberry crumb bars made with an easy crumb crust, strawberry filling and buttery crumb topping.
+Strawberry crumb bars made with an easy crumb crust, strawberry sauce filling and buttery crumb topping.
 The perfect summer dessert made with fresh, juicy strawberries!

 These strawberry bars are so easy to make and bursting with strawberry flavor.
-The crumb topping reminds me of something you’d put on top of a cobbler, but a little more thick.
+The crumb topping reminds me of something you’d put on top of peach cobbler, but a little more thick.
 More like a shortbread, than a crumble once baked.

 Growing up, we went to San Diego every other year as kids.
 One of our favorite activities in Carlsbad (besides going to the beach) was going strawberry picking.
 The strawberries were better than any I had ever tasted.
 We’d get a big bucket and bring it to the beach for snacking on.

 I just found a place not far from us that let’s you come pick strawberries, so last weekend we went strawberry picking as a family.
 The kids had such a great time.
 My two year old had a hard time with the concept, as she wanted to eat every one she picked.
 When we got home, we made a big batch of homemade strawberry jam and then the next day we made these strawberry crumb bars.
-I’m thinking strawberry pie needs to be next. ;)
+I’m thinking strawberry pie needs to be next. ;) Give me ALL the summer berry recipes!

 CRUST.
 Whisk together the flour, sugar and baking powder in a large bowl.
 Using a fork or pastry cutter, cut in the cold butter until it is the size of peas.
 Then add the egg and vanilla and stir until the dough is crumbly.
 Press half of the crust mixture into a parchment lined 8×8″ pan and pat until firm.